-Similarly, Zhang et al.~\cite{zhang2023geogpt} proposed GeoGPT, a framework that integrates the semantic understanding capabilities of LLMs.
-GeoGPT utilises the Langchain framework to connect the LLM with a pool of GIS tools, allowing it to choose and execute appropriate tools for tasks like geospatial data collection, spatial analysis, and mapping. \cite{kang2023ethics} explore the ethical dimensions of leveraging generative AI in the domain of cartography.
+Similarly, Zhang et al.~\cite{zhang2023geogpt} propose GeoGPT, a framework that integrates the semantic understanding capabilities of LLMs.
+GeoGPT utilises the Langchain framework to connect the LLM with a pool of GIS tools, allowing it to choose and execute appropriate tools for tasks like geospatial data collection, spatial analysis, and mapping.
+Zhang et al.~\cite{kang2023ethics} explore the ethical dimensions of leveraging generative AI in the domain of cartography.
 Focusing specifically on maps generated by LLMs, the researchers establish an open-source dataset containing both AI-generated and human-designed maps.
-The authors showed the LLM generated maps lack with geographic coverage and diversity, and but highlighted that such AI tools could be used in research where real geodata is limited.
+The authors show that the maps generated by the LLM lack geographic coverage and diversity.
+However, they highlight that such AI tools could be valuable in research settings where real geodata is limited.
 Table~\ref{tab:llm-geospatial} highlights some other tools specifically designed to integrate LLMs with geospatial data.